Complete Game Logic with Sabotage: Extensions of

 \subsubsection{Semantics of \GLmuname}

-Because \glmuname contains games of the form \(\glfp{\gvar}{\gatom\gcom(\gvar\gor\gatomc)\gcom\gatomb}\) unlike in game logic the semantics of such a game can no longer be defined as the fixpoint of a function between power sets, as the play of \(\gatomc\) that will take place after Angel chooses to play \(\gatomb\) for the first time must be taken into account.
+Because \glmuname contains games of the form \(\glfp{\gvar}{(\gatomc\gor\gatom\gcom\gvar\gcom\gatomb)}\) unlike in game logic the semantics of such a game can no longer be defined as the fixpoint of a function between power sets.
+The plays of \(\gatomb\) that will take place after Angel chooses to play \(\gatomc\) must be taken into account.